hustcer/nushell.github.io/.ebook-pub/commands/update.md

 ## Parameters

-- `field`: the name of the column to update
+- `field`: The name of the column to update.
-- `replacement value`: the new value to give the cell(s), or a closure to create the value
+- `replacement value`: The new value to give the cell(s), or a closure to create the value.

 ## Input/output types: